ArturoSbr/aws-ccp-cheat-sheet/main.md

 EventBridge enables us to create rules to schedule cron jobs (run services periodically) or run jobs based on a service's usage pattern (i.e., set up a rule that sends an SNS to a topic whenever the root user logs in.).
 It is different to SNS because ???

 ### CloudTrail
-CloudTrail provides you with a history of all the actions and API calls made within our AWS account.
-It is useful to find the answer to who, what and when questions.
+CloudTrail allows us to log and monitor actions on infrastructure made by accounts or users.
+We can access an event history of our actions taken through the console, SDKs, CLI and in-service actions.
 If we want to retain these logs for long periods of time, we can send CloudTrail actions to CloudWatch Logs or an S3 bucket.

+CloudTrail is more focused on accoun/user actions than CloudWatch (which is more focused on monitoring applications).

 ### X-Ray
 It is hard to trace bugs when we have an application that is made up of many decoupled applications.
 X-Ray allows us to visualize the actions in our application and makes it easy to trace bugs.

 ### Health Dashboard

-1. Service health: Shows the daily health of all the services in every region.
+1. Service Health Dashboard: Shows an updated table of the health status of all the services in every region.
+You can subscribe to an RSS feed to be notified of interruptions in any service.
-2. Your account health: Provides personalized information regarding issues of services that affect your applications.
+2. Your account health (Personal Health Dashboard): Provides alerts and guidance regarding issues of Amazon services that affect your applications.

 ## Virtual Private Cloud (VPC)
 VPCs are partitions of the AWS cloud where we can deploy our infrastructure.
 The following diagram shows the basic structure of the default VPC.